State v. Chun

 One of the major issues developed in the litigation was the ability to obtain the downloaded data from the machine.
 This electronic information is resident in the individual Alcotest® machines, and is now downloaded on a bi-annual basis.
 The information should be obtained by the defense attorney and analyzed by an expert familiar with the data.
 Many cases have been resolved favorably based on proofs that the operation of the machine has been compromised in some way.

 Other issues include a now mandatory twenty minute observation period prior to administration of the breath testing.

 It is critical to have qualified defense counsel that understand the issues involving the Alcotest®.
-Because Evan Levow represented the lead defendant in Chun, Levow DWI Law has a unique perspective on how to defend DWI cases in New Jersey after State v.
+Because Evan Levow represented the lead defendant in Chun, Levow DWI Law, P.C. has a unique perspective on how to defend DWI cases in New Jersey after State v.
 Chun.
 Please contact us to discuss how we can help you.Background of State v.
 Chun

 New Jersey had been using the Draeger Breathalyzer® for several decades before seeking an automated machine, one that reported results not dependent on the machine operators.
 In 1998, New Jersey began testing different machines, and by 2002, the State was ready for a pilot test of its new machine, the Alcotest®.

 Pennsauken Township ran over 350 tests on the new machine, and the State used these tests as the basis for a scientific reliability hearing on the Alcotest® in a case called State v.
 Foley.
 Foley was litigated in the Camden County Law Division, and resulted in a finding of reliability in a published opinion, State v.
 Foley, 370 N.J.Super 341 (Law Div.
 2003).

 However, because the State did not seek the review of an appeals court, based on court rules that require an appellate level determination of the scientific reliability of new technology, or a new device, Foley was only controlling as the law in Camden County, not the rest of the state.